metamath/lamp-guide/docs/index.md

   However, many in the Metamath community would not accept work variables into a Metamath database, so in most cases you should change work variables to something else before exporting a proof.
-* Id: This is the id for this statement.
+* Label: This is the label for this statement.
+  It's also called its "id" or "name".
-  You should give your proof's goal the id of what you intend to name it.
+  You should give your proof's goal the label of what you intend to name it.
-  Consider naming your goal "qed" if you don't know what name to use.
+  Consider using the label "qed" for the goal step if you don't know what name to use.
-  Each hypothesis needs to have a unique id that isn't already in the database(s) being used.
+  Each hypothesis and the goal needs to have a unique label that isn't already in the context being used (it can't be a math symbol, label, or anything else).
+  These labels (of the hypotheses and goal) are called "global labels";
+  the other labels in the proof are "local labels".
   If you're following the conventions of set.mm, the name of each hypothesis is the goal name followed by a period and an integer (starting with 1).
-  For example, the proof of "mp3an3an" might have hypotheses with ids "mp3an3an.1" and "mp3an3an.2".
-Note that this is different from the convention of the mmj2 tool, where hypotheses have id names of "h1" and so on.
+  For example, the proof of "mp3an3an" might have hypotheses with labels "mp3an3an.1" and "mp3an3an.2".
+Note that this is different from the convention of the mmj2 tool, where hypotheses have labels of "h1" and so on.
-  All other statements are typically consecutive integers starting with 1, though they don't need to be;
+  All other step labels (the "local labels") are typically consecutive integers starting with 1, though they don't need to be;
-  an id can be any sequence of alphanumeric characters.
+  a local label can be any sequence of alphanumeric characters.
-  Note that if you want to add a generated proof to a Metamath database, the id of every hypothesis and the id of the goal must not already be used.
+  Again, if you want to add a generated proof to a Metamath database, the label of every hypothesis and goal must not already be used.
-  The point of an id is to provide a simple way to refer to a statement.
+  The point of a label is to provide a simple way to uniquely refer to a statement.
-* P/H: This is "P" if it's a statement to be proven, and "H" if the statement is a hypothesis, Typically all hypothesis are listed first.
+* Step type (**P**/**H**): The step type is "**P**" if it's a statement to be proven, and "**H**" if the statement is a hypothesis, Typically all hypothesis are listed first.
 By default, left-clicking on a "P" will reveal or hide the specific justification for the proved step (if any).
 By default, using Alt+left click will show a dialogue to let you select if this is a "P" or "H" statement type.
-* Statement: This is the actual statement.
-In most cases this will start with "|-" (meaning "it is true that..."), followed by a space-separated sequence of symbols of the statement to be proved.
+* Statement: This is the statement to be proven or is being accepted as hypothesis.
+  In most cases this statement will start with `|-` (meaning "it is true that..."), followed by a space-separated sequence of symbols of the statement to be proved.
 An example of a statement is `|- ( 2 + 2 ) = 4` (two plus two equals four).
   You can edit the statement.
 By default, you can do this by clicking